Dynamic Policy Fusion for User Alignment Without Re-Interaction: Experiments

 \subsection{Results}

+We begin by illustrating the limitations of static fusion (Section~\ref{sec:pitfall}) and comparing it with our proposed dynamic fusion in the 2D Navigation task.

+In this environment, the metric ``desired region visits'' quantifies adherence to user preference.
+Conceptually, the desired region (as specified by the human intent) may represent a checkpoint that the user expects the agent to acknowledge en route to the target.
+If the agent remains in this region indefinitely, it indicates over-dominance of the intent-specific policy, preventing progress toward the actual goal.
+An ideal personalised policy should therefore acknowledge the desired region but continue to complete the navigation task.
+As shown in Table~\ref{tab:2d_static}, our dynamic fusion achieves exactly this balance: the agent briefly visits the desired region to respect the user’s preference but then proceeds reliably toward the target.
+This stands in contrast to static fusion and RUDDER, both of which over-emphasise user intent and consequently fail to complete the task.

-We first demonstrate the pitfalls of static fusion as described in Section \ref{sec:pitfall} and compare it against dynamic fusion in 2D Navigation.
-As the performance of the static fusion baseline is sensitive to $T_\psi$, we tested a range of temperature values and found $T_\psi=T_{max}/2$ as the best-performing agent across all three modes.
-As observed in Table \ref{tab:2d_static}, such a static fusion agent performed well in the Avoidance mode, exhibiting behaviours that avoid the undesired region, while achieving high scores.
-However, as seen in the Preference and Mixed modes, the static fusion agent incurs severe drops in its score and instead exhibits a high number of visits to the desired region.
-This is indicative of the over-dominance of the intent-specific policy component in the personalised policy.
-We confirmed this by examining the agent's behaviour, which was found to repeatedly visit the desired region, ignoring the primary navigation task.
-Although the performance of static fusion could possibly be improved in individual modes of personalisation, it would require extensive tuning of the temperature hyperparameter, which renders this approach practically infeasible.
+The performance of static fusion is also highly sensitive to the temperature parameter $T_\psi$.
+We evaluated several values and found $T_\psi = T_{\max}/2$ to be the most effective across all three modes.
+As shown in Table~\ref{tab:2d_static}, static fusion performs reasonably well in the Avoidance mode, successfully avoiding undesired regions while maintaining strong task scores.
+However, in the Preference and Mixed modes, it exhibits degradation: the agent becomes trapped in the desired region, resulting in poor task performance.
+This behaviour again reflects the over-dominance of the intent-specific policy under static fusion.

-Regarding the other baselines, as expected, DQN prioritised task performance (Score), while RUDDER exhibited over-adherence to human preferences at the cost of task performance.
-The MORL baseline which is designed to balance multiple objectives was found to be less effective compared to our proposed dynamic fusion method in terms of both task and human objectives.
-We attribute this under-performance to an inherent issue in MORL, where it struggles to determine which objective to prioritise, particularly in situations where conflicts in action selection arise.
-This issue becomes apparent in the mixed case of 2D Navigation, where MORL attempts to find a global solution satisfying both objectives, whereas our dynamic policy fusion method enables policy corrections locally, wherever adherence to human preferences is deemed necessary.
-Overall, the dynamic fusion agent strikes a balance between the primary task and intent-specific policy, assimilating both aspects into the behaviour, irrespective of the mode of personalisation.